Bankruptcy Attorney in Tigard

 Breathing New Life into Your Finances

 Understandably, the word “bankruptcy” inspires a lot of fear and uneasiness.
 People tend to think of bankruptcy as a last resort, rather than as a valid method for restoring one’s finances.
 The truth is that bankruptcy can help prevent repossession, wage garnishment, foreclosure, and it can provide the perfect opportunity for one to rebuild credit score.
-At Wisehart Law, PC, our experienced Tigard bankruptcy attorney has helped numerous clients achieve debt relief and would be honored to do the same for you.
+Darin Wisehart, Attorney At Law is an experienced Tigard bankruptcy lawyer who has helped numerous clients achieve debt relief, and he would be honored to do the same for you.

-Contact Wisehart Law, PC in Tigard today at (503) 850-2992 to discuss your case during a free initial consultation with our experienced bankruptcy attorneys.
+Contact Darin Wisehart, Attorney At Law in Tigard today at (503) 850-2992 to discuss your case during a free initial consultation.

 Understanding Your Options

 When making the decision to file for bankruptcy, you will have to decide which chapter is most suitable for your circumstances – Chapter 7 or Chapter 13.

 Here are some of the differences you should be aware of:

 - Chapter 7 Bankruptcy: A Chapter 7 bankruptcy, also known as a liquidation bankruptcy, wipes out most of a person’s unsecured debts, such as medical bills and credit cards.
 It is an option that works best for low-income debtors who have few or no assets.
 If your income is too high, you likely will not qualify and must consider another option.